polterguy/phosphorusfive/plugins/p5.io/README.md

 The *[save-file]* Active Event, does the exact opposite of the *[load-file]* event.
 Try the following code.

 ```
-save-file:~/foo.txt
+save-file:~/foo.md
-  src:@"Hello there stranger!
+  src:@"Hello there file system!
 =======

-I am a newly created file! :)"
+I am a newly created markdown file!"
 ```

-After evaluating the above Hyperlambda, a new file will exist within your main "~/" user's folder, called "foo.txt".
+After evaluating the above Hyperlambda, a new file will exist within your main "~/" user's folder, called "foo.md".

 Whatever argument you pass into the *[src]* node, will somehow be converted into a text string, or a single binary piece of blob, and flushed into the file path given as the value of *[save-file]*.
-This allows you to create a new file, or overwrite an existing file, consisting of the results of an expression, such as the following is an example of.
+This allows you to create a new file, or overwrite an existing file.
+You can also use expression in your *[src]*, such as the following is an example of.

 ```
 _data